 #3 – Stroll the Halifax Boardwalk

 Halifax harbor is one of the oldest and most important connections for visitors, and strolling along its boardwalk is a great way to get a feel for the city.
 Places to stop along Halifax boardwalk include Historic Properties, the Maritime Museum of the Atlantic, Bishop’s Landing, and The Stubborn Goat Beer Garden.

-A Quick Suggestion for Where to Stay in Halifax: For downtown visitors, I always recommend the newly renovated Westin Nova Scotian because it is just seconds away from the Seaport Market, the harbourwalk, a grocery store..and a bus stop.
+🛏️ Pro Tip on Where to Stay in Halifax: For downtown visitors, I always recommend the newly renovated Westin Nova Scotian because it is just seconds away from the Seaport Market, the Halifax Harbourwalk, a grocery store, and a bus stop.